 We understand that the last people you would ever want to speak to would be a business rescue firm, but we also know that trying to understand your options can be equally challenging.
 We have seen every eventuality in business and can help clarify what your options are.

-Depending on the circumstances, the IP may recommend arranging a pre-packaged administration sale, in which the sale of assets is planned prior to the procedure.
-It may even be possible to sell all or some of the assets to your company’s directors, who could then transfer them to a new company, provided that they make the best offer who could then use them in their new company.
+Depending on the circumstances, the IP may recommend arranging a pre-packaged administration sale; this would be planned prior to the procedure and would involve the sale of assets to a willing buyer.
+It may even be possible to sell all or some of the assets to your company’s directors, who could then transfer them to a new company, or ‘newco’, provided that they make the best offer for the assets.

 A pre-pack administration sale is considered preferable to a CVA when:

-Many times even a CVA is not enough to make a company viable again; a CVA will not always solve lack of business and/or cash flow.
+Many times even a CVA is not enough to make a company viable again; while a CVA can ease cash flow issues, it will not solve problems caused by a lack of business or deep-rooted financial management concerns.
 If we feel that a full recovery seems unlikely we may recommend a pre-pack administration as a way to deal with the company's problems, and preserve the company’s assets so that they can be bought by a new company, and facilitate the best outcome for creditors.

 If creditors have shown that they’ve been unwilling to cooperate with negotiations in the past and/or have turned down one or more attempts at a CVA or Time to Pay scheme, we may suggest a pre-pack administration sale instead.
 Although we would still have to hold a creditors’ meeting to gain the approval of all parties involved, usually a pre-pack is accepted as long as it can be shown that it provides the best outcome for creditors as a whole.

-It should be noted that many CVA's fail before they reach their conclusion, this is generally because not only are the companies paying their historic liabilities through the CVA, they must also keep on top of their current liabilities.
+It should be noted that many CVAs fail before they reach their conclusion, this is generally because not only are the companies paying their historic liabilities through the CVA but they must also keep on top of their current liabilities.